 Areal Density

-It is measured in square inches and determines the amount of data in bits recorded onto the surface of a disk.
-Its size density is calculated by multiplying the bit density by the track density.
+The surface area of a disk, measured in square inches, determines the amount of data in bits recorded onto the surface.
+It's calculated by multiplying the bit density by the track density, which gives the size density.

 A.S.P.